Luxuries…

 life, celebrate while you have it! most of the people do not even realize that they have a life..

-9. Alexis Leon said,
+9. Alexis Leon says:

 Anju: Yes, let’s make the best of it.